zb3qk/Social-Distancing-By-Occupation/README.md

 ## Overview
 This project is the setup and execution of an agent-based simulation of social distancing practices using income and occupation as dependent variables.
 We received data from a range of government sources to inform contextual characteristics of different occupations and control data to inform our model.

-## Organization
+### Organization
-This project is organized into two jupyter notebooks. `regression.ipynb` retreives regression data
+This project is organized into two jupyter notebooks. `regression.ipynb` retreives regression data on from the following states (NJ, UT, GA, WA). `buildData.ipynb` generates pandas dataframes on charactersitics of occupations and their average income to set up  the simulation.
+The pickles folder contains pre-generated pickles of variables in the notebook file.
+This allows users to to jump straight to the simulation (*5.
+Running Simulations* in `buildData.ipynb`).

 ## Regression
 The regressions.ipynb file can calculate regressions on a number of data fields including social distancing data, county income and county